MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/python_examples.rst

 Python API Usage Patterns
 --------------------------

-The above examples demonstrate several important usage patterns for the Python API, these are:
+The previous examples demonstrate several important usage patterns for the Python API, these are:

 **Data Access Pattern:**